 The service is free.

-ou may have a total of 25 items requested from the regular catalog or LINK+ at one time.
+You may have a total of 25 items requested from the regular catalog or LINK+ at one time.
 You may check out a maximum of 50 items which includes items from Link+ and from Peninsula Library system.

 Most items are received 4 to 7 days after the request is placed.
-You then have 10 days to pick up the item.

 The library will call or email you when your item arrives.
 Once a LINK+ requested item has shipped, you can track the request through your regular Menlo Park Public Library card account.